 This site for this house sits in the South Downs AONB, it had been a set of modern milking barns.
-For our property developer client, as a first step we advised on the feasibility of gaining planning approval and inputted into their business case for a new house, prior to their purchase of the site.
+For our property developer client, as a first step we advised on the feasibility of gaining planning approval and inputted this into their business case for a new house, prior to their purchase of the site.

-These details included the rubbing of bricks to achieve canted brick arches above windows, a carved stone pediment to the entrance canopy, plaster mouldings to the drawing room and the timber stairs rising from the limestone hall floor with black cabochon.
+We included traditional detailing into the scheme, bringing a richness to the design.These details included the rubbing of bricks to achieve canted brick arches above windows, a carved stone pediment to the entrance canopy, plaster mouldings to the drawing room and the timber stairs rising from the limestone hall floor with black cabochon.